ifreitz/hotel-management/README.md

 # Project Overview

-This project consists of two main services: **Data Provider** and **Dashboard Service**.
+This project uses **Microservice Architecture**.
+It consists of two main services: **Data Provider** and **Dashboard Service**.
 The Data Provider service is responsible for handling booking and cancellation events, while the Dashboard Service aggregates this data for reporting purposes.

 ## Services